carlosmartoz/bill-calculator/README.md

 ## Installation

-1. Just open in your browser or use any local server.
+1. Simply open in your browser or run it on any local server.